samply/beam/README.md

 As part of making this API performant, all reading endpoints support long-polling as an efficient alternative to regular (repeated) polling.
 Using this function requires the following parameters:

 - `wait_count`: The API call will block until this many results are available ...
-- `wait_time`: ... or this time has passed (if not stated differntly, e.g., by adding 'm', 'h', 'ms', ..., this is interpreted as seconds), whichever comes first.
+- `wait_time`: ... or this time has passed (if not stated differently, e.g., by adding 'm', 'h', 'ms', ..., this is interpreted as seconds), whichever comes first.

 For example, retrieving a task's results: